guitartsword/chat-example-app/README.md

 - Node installed
 - A web socket capable browser
 - Have one RabbitMQ instance create and at least one queue
+- bcrypt depends on `python 2.x`, `node-gyp`. [more details here](https://github.com/kelektiv/node.bcrypt.js)
+- node-gyp wich depends on python, and some specifics to OS, [more details here](https://github.com/nodejs/node-gyp)

 ## Installation Instructions